Arjunhg/all-about-php/README.md

 1. Configure your MySQL credentials in the appropriate files
 2. Import any required database schemas
-3. Check the `ChangeDbPassword.txt` file for database configuration details
+3. Ensure you have the necessary tables in database.

 ## 🔧 Troubleshooting